marharyta/discont/README.md

 ## Node.js based Web crawler for fashion online stores

 **N.B.:**

 **Discont as an application was created by me a couple of years back in order to watch some discounts on the items online that I liked.

 This service is not in use anymore and any update in this service will be made for solely educational purposes, you should read your customer agreement (part that mentions web scraping) before doing anything with it.**

 **N.B.
 2:**
 **At the moment of creating this app I had no idea about [shoptagr.com](shoptagr.com) and how well they have implemented it!
-In case if you do want to watch some discounts you should opt for Shoptagr instead, since they do not use scraping but create an integration with shops.**
+In case if you do want to watch some discounts you should opt for Shoptagr instead, since they do not use scraping but create integrations with shops.**

 ## Architecture